Subdivision-Based Mesh Convolution Networks: Experiments

 \subsubsection{Manifold40}

-\revise{ ModelNet40~\cite{DBLP:conf/cvpr/WuSKYZTX15}, containing 12,311 shapes in 40 categories, is a widely used benchmark for 3D geometry learning.
+ModelNet40~\cite{DBLP:conf/cvpr/WuSKYZTX15}, containing 12,311 shapes in 40 categories, is a widely used benchmark for 3D geometric learning.
 However, most 3D shapes in ModelNet40 are not watertight or 2-manifold, leading to remeshing failures.
 Therefore, we reconstructed the shapes in ModelNet40 and built a corresponding \emph{Manifold40} dataset, in which all shapes are closed manifolds.
-See App.~\ref{app:manifold40} for details of Manifold40 and the particular experimental settings used.}
+See Appendix~\ref{app:manifold40} for details of Manifold40 and the specific experimental settings.

-\revise{ We trained and evaluated point cloud methods, MeshNet~\cite{DBLP:conf/aaai/FengFYZG19}, MeshWalker~\cite{DBLP:journals/tog/LahavT20}, and {\SubdivNet} on Manifold40; results are shown in Table~\ref{tab:modelnet40}.
-Because of the reconstruction error and simplification distortion, Manifold40 is more challenging and the accuracy of all other methods tested drops. {\SubdivNet} again outperforms all mesh-based methods on Manifold40.}
+We trained and evaluated point cloud methods, MeshNet~\cite{DBLP:conf/aaai/FengFYZG19}, MeshWalker~\cite{DBLP:journals/tog/LahavT20}, and {\SubdivNet} on Manifold40; the results are shown in Table~\ref{tab:modelnet40}.
+Because of the reconstruction error and simplification distortion, Manifold40 is more challenging and the accuracy of all methods tested is lower. {\SubdivNet} again outperforms all mesh-based methods on Manifold40.
+However, the Transformer-based method PCT~\cite{journals/cvm/GuoPCT21} is more robust to distortion than the hierarchical networks.